Steve-Pilato/Steve-Pilato.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/greycatbird_touchup.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I am a current data science graduate student at Seton Hall University, and I come from a background in quantitative neuroscience.

+My interests include creating data pipelines and applying machine learning methods to help drive company insights.

+I am interested in programming, mathematics, and just learning all that I can.